hyt589/cmake-scripts/README.md

 vcpkg_add(NAME opencv) # adds opencv package as a dependency in vcpkg.json
 ```

 `vcpkg_install()` Installs all the dependencies specified in the manifest file.
 A triplet needs to be provided.
+This is not necessary if `CMAKE_TOOLCHAIN_FILE` is already set to `vcpkg.cmake`, as CMake would automatically trigger the installation process.

 Example: